FavyanL/aws-HL-cruddur-2025/journal/week1.md

 create a notifications .svg files under the svg folder Create a notifications .js and .css in the pages folder and add notifications import to the app.js file

+Buidl the DyynamoDB code into the yml file to run an emulation of dynamoDB since it's a lot faster the website is the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html